madewithkoji/koji-user-defaults-sdk/README.md

 npm install --save @withkoji/user-defaults
 ```

-Import the package into your app's root.
+Import the package into your app.
 ```
 import KojiUserDefaults from '@withkoji/user-defaults';
 ```